April 2026 Visa Bulletin: Key Movements and Analysis

-The U.S. Department of State has officially released the February 2026 Visa Bulletin.
-This monthly update determines when immigrant visa applicants can move forward toward U.S. permanent residency (a Green Card).
+The U.S. Department of State has released the April 2026 Visa Bulletin, bringing important updates for green card applicants.
+This monthly update determines when you can move forward in your journey toward U.S. permanent residency.

-For thousands of applicants waiting in family-based and employment-based categories, the Visa Bulletin is the single most important document.
-It shows whether a priority date is “current”, allowing applicants to file their paperwork or receive final approval.
+For many applicants in family-based and employment-based categories, the Visa Bulletin is the key to knowing whether you can take action now.
+It shows if your priority date is “current,” meaning you may be eligible to file your application or move closer to approval.

 Country of Chargeability